jssteinberg/some-makeup/src/routes/style/in-depth/fix-do-css.md

 - Think about what CSS is/can be used to, and in what order from basic to advanced sites/apps: typography, layouts, usability, accessibility, more typography and graphical design, animations, 3D rendering.

 - If all needed elements where to be normalized across browsers, that would cause a lot of unused code for most apps and sites.
 Rather style those elements when they are used a lot.
 Perhaps it can be code-split.
-It obviously results in more focused and lean CSS when only what needs fixing is styled.
+It obviously results in more focused and lean CSS when only what needs repairing is styled.
 -->